kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This command accepts the following command line flags, which can appear before and/or after the subcommand.
 The `--log-folder` flag is only meaningful for the `start` subcommand.
-The `--local-kcp` flag is not meaningful for the `stop` subcommand.
+The `--in-cluster` flag is not meaningful for the `stop` subcommand.
 The `--ensure-imw` and `--ensure-wmw` flags are only meaningful for the `start` or `init` subcommands.